DEMYSTIFYING HYPNOTISM

 8) How to use hypnosis in therapy and performance enhancement

-However, we realise that in fact most of our students will not be engaged in therapeutic work but are more involved in coaching and performance enhancement.
-That is what our MASTER PRACTITIONER CERTIFICATION IN HYPNOTHERAPY is designed for.
+We also realise that in fact most of our students will not be engaged in therapeutic work but are more involved in coaching and performance enhancement.

 The Master Practitioner Certification Course covers: